 Sacramento Truck Accident Attorney

 Trucking accidents are extremely delicate cases that require an experienced Sacramento truck accident attorney to ensure a successful outcome.
-Cases involving commercial vehicles can become complicated quite quickly because victims are often seriously injured, and all too often, fatalities are a result.
+Accident cases involving commercial vehicles can become complicated quite quickly because victims are often seriously injured, and all too often, fatalities are a result.
 In addition, a truck driver is technically “on the job” when driving his or her vehicle and, as such, numerous other factors come into play that are not involved in a typical car accident case.

-Rosenthal & Kreeger, LLP has over 25 years of experience managing complex cases involving truck drivers, trucking companies, and the organizations they are hauling for.
+Rosenthal & Kreeger, LLP has over 25 years of experience managing complex injury cases involving truck drivers, trucking companies, and the organizations they are hauling for.
 Our lawyers know how to handle commercial trucking insurance companies, truck manufacturers and repair facilities as well as road construction businesses.
-Often, these cases involve complex federal regulations and in-state trucking requirements that these drivers and their employers are required to follow.
+Often, these truck accident cases involve complex federal regulations and in-state trucking requirements that these drivers and their employers are required to follow.

-Because there is a two-year statute of limitations on trucking accidents in California, it is important to get a consultation regarding your case as soon as possible.
+Because there is a two-year statute of limitations on trucking accidents in California, it is important to get a consultation regarding your injury case as soon as possible.
 Call our legal team at (916) 774-7200 to start discussing your options today.
 Don’t sign any agreements until you have consulted a Sacramento personal injury attorney about your rights.

 Sacramento Truck Accident Resources